This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 An x-ray, ultrasound, or MRI may show if sickle cell anemia has affected your child's blood vessels or organs.
 Your child may be given contrast liquid to help healthcare providers see his blood vessels or organs better.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if your child has any metal in or on his body.

 - IV fluids prevent dehydration and help prevent a sickle cell crisis.

 - An incentive spirometer is a device to help your child take deep breaths.
 Have him use this as often as healthcare providers recommend.

 - Occupational and physical therapy may help improve movement and strength and decrease pain.
 An occupational therapist teaches your child skills to help with his daily activities.

-- Surgery may be done to remove part of your child's spleen.
+- Surgery may be done to remove part or all of your child's spleen or gallbladder.